 Gram negative pleomorphic coccobacillus; lives in phagolysosomes.
 And you think your apartment is located in a bad neighborhood.

-Common in veterinarians (22% of those tested).
-Risk factors included age >46 years, routine contact with ponds, and treatment of cattle, swine, or wildlife (PubMed).
+Common in veterinarians (22% of those tested are seropositive).
+Risk factors included age > 46 years, routine contact with ponds, and treatment of cattle, swine, or wildlife (PubMed).

 May even be in seals in Greenland.
 And don't stand under 3-toed sloths, the may be excreting Coxiella on you (PubMed).

 And even weirder?
-This is a wack-a-loon therapy whereby people get injected with "fetal sheep cells" and with it Q fever (PubMed) as part of live cell therapy.
+This is a wack-a-loon therapy whereby people get injected with "fetal sheep cells" and with the fetal sheep cells comes Q fever (PubMed) as part of live cell therapy.
 Why anyone would think injection embryonic cells from cows, sheep or sharks is a good idea is beyond me.
+See my SBM essay on the topic (SBM).

-Fever (self limited), pneumonia with headaches (in a series from New Zealand, headache was the predominant presenting symptom, leading to a meningitis evaluation rather than a pneumonia presentation) and hepatitis (has a donut cell on histopathology), endocarditis (culture negative).
+Fever (self limited), pneumonia with headaches (in a series from New Zealand, headache was the predominant presenting symptom, leading to a meningitis evaluation rather than a pneumonia work-up) and hepatitis (has a donut cell on histopathology.
+Plain, not Krispy Kreme), endocarditis (culture negative).

 There is a post infectious fatigue after Q fever (as with many infections) that does NOT respond to doxycycline but does get better with cognitive-behavioral therapy (PubMed).